-It wasn’t easy to avoid your ex when she’s your schoolmate and team captain.
+It’s not easy to avoid your ex when she’s your schoolmate and team captain.
 Well, I’m not really avoiding her.
 But she’s everywhere I look.

-“No.” She answered without batting an eyelash.
+“No.” She answers without batting an eyelash.

 “Tomorrow after school.”

 “Ayt, I’ll pick you up at 7.”